 The Most Important Facts About Degenerative Arthritis

 Among the many types of arthritis, degenerative arthritis is the most common joint disease.
-Also called osteoarthritis, this condition affects millions of people all over the world, and more than 20 million people in the US alone.

-Osteoarthritis is a chronic inflammatory disease of one or more joints, characterized by involvement of the articular cartilage and the underlying bone surfaces.
+Also called osteoarthritis, this condition affects millions of people worldwide.
+It’s a chronic inflammatory disease of one or more joints, characterized by the involvement of the articular cartilage and the underlying bone surfaces.

 This condition is usually attributed to older people, perhaps because inflamed and difficult-to-move joints are a more characteristic image of old age.

 What Is Degenerative Arthritis?

 The pathophysiology of osteoarthritis involves damaged or worn-out cartilage that causes pain and stiffness in a joint or multiple joints.
 Therefore, osteoarthritis is sometimes called the arthritis of aging.
 Although linked to the aging process, this type of arthritis isn’t directly induced by it.
-Rather, it’s due to a decreased content in the joints of water and proteoglycans—complex molecules that give flexibility and resistance to cartilage.
+Instead, it’s due to a decreased content in the joints of water and proteoglycans—complex molecules that give flexibility and resistance to articular cartilage.

-Generally, this process can be defined as a joint wearing out or, in particular, the joint cartilage that covers the surface of the bone wearing down.
+Generally, the degenerative arthritis process can be defined as a joint wearing out or, in particular, the joint cartilage that covers the surface of the bone wearing down.
 At the same time, the amount of joint fluid that fills the joint gap and lubricates the surface of the cartilage decreases.

 As a result, the bone movement involved in joint formation is hampered.
 Inflammatory arthritis is excruciating and never occurs in healthy joints.
-This, however, doesn’t mean that degenerative arthritis affects only seniors whose joints are worn out.
-Although it’s true that osteoarthritis occurs more often after the age of 65, it can happen at any age, though usually after 45.
+This, however, doesn’t mean that osteoarthritis affects only seniors whose joints are worn out.
+Although osteoarthritis occurs more often after 65, it can happen at any age, usually after 45.

 In the case of degenerative arthritis of the spine, the growth of bones (so-called osteophytes or spurs) may occur in an effort of your body to stabilize the joint.
 These spurs can be particularly painful if they affect the spine’s joints, meaning the spurs can press the roots of the spinal nerves.